-Leaving money for heroes in your Will - your forever gift to the work of the Veterans' Foundation.
+Leaving money for heroes in your will - your forever gift to our British Armed Forces and Veterans.

 When you make a donation to us through your Will, your generosity will continue to fund the life-changing projects of tomorrow.

 We have partnered with will-writing experts Bequeathed to help you make a Will.

 Bequeathed can provide you with trusted free advice and a free Will-writing service.
 You can chat to them over the phone or on email and they'll support you throughout the process and tailor your Will to your priorities.